cdklabs/aws-secrets-github-sync/README.md

 * `--help` Show help
 * `-s`, `--secret` - The secret ID or ARN of the AWS Secrets Manager secret
 * `-k`, `--keys` (array) - The set of keys to update.
 Can be invoked multiple times (e.g. `-k NPM_TOKEN -k FOOBAR`).
 If not specified, all keys from the secret will be stored in the repository.
-* `--prune` - Will delete any secret keys from the repository that are not in AWS Secrets Manager.
+* `--prune` - Will delete any secret keys from the repository that are not in AWS Secrets Manager (and not specified in `--keep`).
 If this is not set, old keys will be retained.
+* `--keep` - Keys to keep instead of pruning (can appear multiple times).
 * `--yes` - Don't ask for user confirmation before the update.
-* `-r`, `--repo` - The GitHub full repository name (e.g. `cdklabs/sm2gh-secrets`).
+* `-r`, `--repo` - The GitHub full repository name (e.g.
+  `cdklabs/sm2gh-secrets`).
 If this is not specified, we will try to resolve the repo from the current git settings.
 * `-R`, `--region` - The AWS region to read the secret from.
 If this is not specified, `AWS_REGION` will be used.
 If the secret is an ARN, we will resolve the region from the ARN.
 * `--profile` - specify AWS credentials profile to use.

 You can also specify all options via a configuration file.
 Here's an example `secrets.json`:

 ```json
 {